Language selection

 Bilateral relations

-Canada and Eswatini have maintained diplomatic relations since the Kingdom of Eswatini attained independence in 1968.
+Canada and Eswatini established diplomatic relations when the Kingdom of Eswatini attained independence in 1968.
 Canada-Eswatini relations are anchored by our shared Commonwealth ties.
 Canada is represented in Eswatini by our High Commission in Maputo, Mozambique.
-Eswatini manages its relations with Canada from its High Commission in Washington, D.C.
+Eswatini manages its relations with Canada from its embassy in Washington, D.C.

-Canada’s interests in Eswatini relate to promoting the rule of law and the establishment of a constitutional environment that respects human rights and fosters democratic development, as well as helping to address the serious challenges of poverty and disease.
+Canada’s interests in Eswatini relate to promoting the rule of law and establishing a constitutional environment that respects human rights and fosters democratic values, as well as helping to address the serious national challenges such as gender-based violence and sustainable economic development.

 Trade relations

-The Eswatini market may present opportunities for Canadian business and investors in the ag-business and renewable energy sectors.
-In 2021, two-way bilateral merchandise trade totalled $3.2 million, with Canadian exports to Eswatini worth $1.3 million and Canadian imports totalling $1.9 million.
+The Eswatini market may present opportunities for Canadian business and investors in the renewable energy sectors, ICT, clean technology, and vocational training sectors.
+In 2023, two-way bilateral merchandise trade totalled $3.6 million, with Canadian exports to Eswatini worth $1.2 million and Canadian imports totalling $2.3 million.

 Related links